Skip to content

 3. Zenhub automatically assigns the appropriate type for the next level down

-4. Sub-issues appear on Work Tracker while parent remains in Goals & Planning
+4. Sub-issues appear on Work Tracker while the parent remains in Goals & Planning Panel

 Reclassifying work as scope changes